 College and Career Readiness

-Since 2002, CAE has been measuring students’ essential college and career skills through performance-based assessments and providing valid and reliable insights to educators and students.
+Since 2002, CAE’s performance-based assessments have been measuring students’ essential college and career skills – which are predictive of positive college and career outcomes – and providing valid and reliable insights to educators and students.

 Top Skills Employers Seek